apache/airflow/docs/apache-airflow-providers-microsoft-azure/operators/adf_run_pipeline.rst

 -----------------------------------
 Use the :class:`~airflow.providers.microsoft.azure.operators.data_factory.AzureDataFactoryRunPipelineOperator` to execute a pipeline within a data factory.
 By default, the operator will check on the status of the executed pipeline and mirror its result (i.e. succeed if the pipeline succeeds or fail if the pipeline fails or is canceled).
-This functionality can be disabled for an asynchronous wait -- typically with the :class:`~airflow.providers.microsoft.azure.sensors.data_factory.AzureDataFactoryPipelineRunSensor` -- by setting ``wait_for_pipeline_run`` to False.
+This functionality can be disabled for an asynchronous wait -- typically with the :class:`~airflow.providers.microsoft.azure.sensors.data_factory.AzureDataFactoryPipelineRunSensor` -- by setting ``wait_for_completion`` to False.

 Below is an example of using this operator to execute an Azure Data Factory pipeline.